mobify/workshop--adaptivejs-site-1x/README.md

     Remember to add the `_cart-count` to the list of components in the `_components.scss` file.

-11. View the mobile site in your browser
+11. Refresh the Potions page from Step 2 of this Task.

     The header now looks like this: